 Home mechanical systems are best-taken care of when the first symptoms arise.
 Two of the major mechanical problems for homes in La Jolla include electrical power surges and lack of proper electrical capacity.
 When a power surge occurs, certain electrical outlets in the home may begin to malfunction.
 If this occurs, it should be addressed quickly by a licensed electrician.

 Additionally, homes that have frequent problems with reduced electrical system capacity, prioritizing a system upgrade is essential.
 If either of these problems is not tended to properly, there is an increased risk for electrical system overloads, which can lead to house fires.

 Keeping up with proper upgrades such as kitchen and bathroom remodeling when necessary, is vital to protect the home’s value.
 Since these rooms are the most widely used, the care of the plumbing, upgrading fixtures as needed, and changing flooring in these rooms should be a priority.

 Proper Insurance Coverage- Lack of adequate home insurance can be a nightmare.
-Since homes in the La Jolla region are at a heightened risk for earthquakes, high winds and wildfires, having proper insurance is a necessity.
+Since homes in the La Jolla region are at a heightened risk for earthquakes, high winds and wildfires, and other natural disasters, having proper insurance is a necessity.
 One of the biggest risk areas for loss for Southern California homeowners is not having proper home insurance coverage.
 Home insurance values and plans should be revisited for adequate coverage every five to ten years.
 If the home has had any upgrades, the policy should be reflective of the increase of home value.